• Skip to primary navigation

 15. Nanny

 $13.03 per hour is the national average wage.
-Nannies provide childcare in the client’s home and are in charge of organizing activities, assisting with schoolwork, and supervising playtime.
+Nannies provide childcare in the client’s home, organize activities, assist with schoolwork, and supervise playtime.
 Nannies may also bathe and bedtime-read children, help with household chores, and transport children to and from school and extracurricular activities.

-Required skills: You must have prior childcare and child safety experience, as well as a basic understanding of child development.
+Required skills: You must have childcare and child safety experience and a basic understanding of child development.
 Some clients may demand that you have a CPR certification.

 Conclusion